JoelHKV/HelsinkiCityBikeApp/readme.md

 The frontend is written in JavaScript, HTML, and CSS and the backend is powered by Google Cloud Functions.

 ## Testing

+### Pseudo-random navigation with Selenium

+With the following python script we navigate through menus and change the window size.
+We test the app with Chrome, Firefox and Edge (but not Safari).
+See [See AllYouCanClick.mp4](./AllYouCanClick.mp4)  for Chrome results.

 ```
 from selenium import webdriver